ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 * Select <samp>New Screenshare Overlay</samp> from the <samp>Overlays</samp> menu at the top of your display.
 * Click the{% inlineicon addscreen 60 inverted %}Add Screenshare Overlay{% endinlineicon %} button at the bottom the [Overlays Window](#managing-your-overlays).

-A Screenshare Overlay will show up in the center of the main window.
+A Screenshare Overlay will show up in the center of the Main Window.

 #### Editing Screenshare Overlays

 There are three ways to access the settings for a Screenshare Overlay:

 * Double-click the Overlay in the Main Window.
-* Click the pencil button next to the Overlay in the main window.
+* Click the pencil button next to the Overlay in the Main Window.
 * Click the gear button in the Overlays window.

 A popover window with screenshare source and shape options will appear.
 Pick the <samp>Custom</samp> shape to adjust the shape by dragging the Overlay from any corner.